-Peatlands are unique ecosystems formed over thousands of years through the accumulation of thick layers of dead plant material known as peat [1, 2].
-The formation and decomposition processes of peat are governed by complex ecohydrological feedback mechanisms [3, 4, 5].
-In peatland ecosystems, the consistent accumulation of organic matter exceeds the rate of decomposition over extended periods, ranging from decades to millennia, allowing peat to continuously accumulate.
-However, the dynamics of this mass balance can vary significantly across different types of peatlands.
+the dynamics of this mass balance can vary significantly across different types of peatlands.
 In northern peatlands, peat accumulation predominantly occurs due to limited decomposition under cold, acidic, and anoxic soil conditions [6].
-Consequently, the rate of decomposition, encompassing the entire peat profile, is generally slower than the rate of organic matter input [7, 8].
+Consequently, the decomposition rate, encompassing the entire peat profile, is generally slower than the rate of organic matter input [7, 8].
 In tropical peatlands, the peat formation processes differ.
-Relatively warm air conditions in tropical swamps enhance high gross ecosystem productivity while also promoting rapid decomposition rates.
-As a result, in these ecosystems, peat accumulation is primarily influenced by the accumulation of dead roots and belowground rhizomes, although these components constitute only a small fraction of the total gross ecosystem productivity [9, 10, 11, 12].
+Relatively warm air conditions in tropical swamps enhance high gross ecosystem productivity and promote rapid decomposition rates.
+As a result, in these ecosystems, peat accumulation is primarily influenced by the accumulation of dead roots and belowground rhizomes, although these components constitute only a small fraction of the total gross ecosystem productivity [9-12].

 Limited land for agriculture and plantations in tropical areas has forced the use of large-scale peatlands.
 Drained peatlands experience changes in circulation patterns that affect their ability to retain water and the volume of water flowing out of the peatlands.
 Each year, the amount of water flowing out of drained peatlands is clearly greater than that of natural peatlands.
-Drainage of peatlands has lowered the groundwater table and created aerobic conditions that cause peat mineralization, and as a result, the release of CO2 into the atmosphere.
-Added by Tropical peatlands contain about one-sixth of the global soil carbon pool [13, 14].
+Drainage of peatlands has lowered the groundwater table and created aerobic conditions that cause peat mineralization, resulting in the release of CO2 into the atmosphere.
+Tropical peatlands contain about one-sixth of the global soil carbon pool [13, 14].
 In recent decades, tropical peatland areas have been converted into agricultural forest and plantation production areas [15, 16].
-The emission rate from drained peatlands is estimated to reach 785 Mt CO2 equivalent globally and groundwater conditions are considered to be the main controlling factor [17, 18, 19], where higher groundwater levels result in lower CO2 emissions [20, 21, 22].
+The emission rate from drained peatlands is estimated to reach 785 Mt CO2 equivalent globally, and groundwater conditions are considered the main controlling factor [17-19], where higher groundwater levels result in lower CO2 emissions [20-22].
 Therefore, future peatland clearing must be carried out carefully.
 Land evaluation is needed so that agricultural commodity allocation plans are in accordance with the biophysical conditions of peatlands in order to realize sustainable agriculture.

-Human activities in peatlands, such as for agricultural and plantation activities, can affect gross ecosystem productivity and carbon emissions by altering water table levels.
+Human activities in peatlands, such as agricultural and plantation activities, can affect gross ecosystem productivity and carbon emissions by altering water table levels.
 Elevated water tables maintain anoxic conditions within the peat, which slows decomposition and promotes peat accumulation [23].
 Additionally, adequate water availability supports the growth of peat-forming plants, such as Sphagnum mosses [24].
 Therefore, peatlands affected by human activities, such as excessive drainage, exhibit varying degrees of degradation and carbon loss [25, 26].
 Efforts to restore peatlands and understand the impacts of land use changes are essential to prevent further carbon emissions, promote carbon storage, protect habitats, and support human well-being [27].
-In the context of peatland restoration, there are significant gaps in research regarding the duration required for peatlands to fully recover net carbon accumulation post-restoration, making the effectiveness and timelines of such efforts uncertain.
-Therefore, accurate mapping of peatland degradation is crucial for planning and implementing effective restoration strategies.
-Remote sensing technology offers superior tools for the classification, monitoring, reporting, and verification of peatland degradation 218].
+In the context of peatland restoration, there are significant gaps in research regarding the duration required for peatlands to fully recover net carbon accumulation post-restoration, making the effectiveness and timeliness of such efforts uncertain.
+Therefore, accurately mapping peatland degradation is crucial for planning and implementing effective restoration strategies.
+Remote sensing technology offers superior tools for classifying, monitoring, reporting, and verifying peatland degradation [28].